 If you ever find yourself in Albuquerque, New Mexico, I suggest you make the short trip to Los Ranchos and visit the Unser Racing Museum.

 Unlike a lot of car collections, the Unser Museum is actually a museum and uses modern technologies to educate and immerse visitors in the world of motorsports.
 While there you can take a guided tour and learn about the Unser family history from the early days of racing from Pikes Peak and Indianapolis, including a racing simulator and interactive kiosks with details on many of the cars on display.

-The museum staff is friendly and knowledgeable and I had a great time talking with them about the histories of the various cars on display—and display they are with state of the art lighting that creates dramatic lighting, so photographers will want to shoot at higher ISO settings.
+The museum staff is friendly and knowledgeable and I had a great time talking with them about the histories of the different cars.
+And on display they are featuring state-of-the-art lighting creating a dramatic environment but photographers may find they need to shoot at higher than normal ISO settings.

 The museum was expanded to include an annex that contains more racing history, cars, and memorabilia.
-The annex contains fully restored antiques, from Indy 500 pace cars along with some rare race cars.
+The annex contains fully restored vehicles including Indy 500 pace cars along with some rare race cars.
 There’s also a trophy room filled with thousands of unique items, a library spanning the history of racing, original artwork, and lots more!

 PS.
 And if you’re visiting Albuquerque, please drop by The Frontier for delicious and affordable Mexican food.
 Not a sponsored comment, just my experience.

 - The Unser Racing Museum is located at 1776 Montaño Road NW Los Ranchos de Albuquerque, NM 87107.
 505-341-1776